judyd995/judydarwish/projects/tryhackme/README.md

 - Privilege escalation
 - Practical offensive security labs

+ A screenshot showing the start of this path is included.

-Progress will be updated continuously as I complete more rooms and challenges.
+Progress will be updated as I complete more rooms.

+---

+##  Skills Gained So Far

+- Linux command‑line usage
+- Basic networking & protocols
+- Web fundamentals
+- Cybersecurity foundations
+- Understanding of attack surfaces
+- Hands‑on experience solving real labs
+- Beginning penetration testing skills

+---

+##  What’s Next

+- Continue progressing through the Penetration Tester path
+- Document each completed room with screenshots
+- Strengthen practical offensive security skills
+- Build a solid base for real‑world penetration testing

 ---